TYPO3/Fluid/Documentation/Syntax/Escaping.rst

 ================================================

-While it is generally advisable to avoid inline JavaScript and CSS code within Fluid templates, sometimes it might be unavoidable.
-This might lead to collisions between Fluid's inline or variable syntax and the curly braces used in JavaScript and CSS.
+While it is generally advisable to avoid inline JavaScript and CSS code within Fluid templates, sometimes it may be unavoidable.
+This can lead to collisions between Fluid's inline or variable syntax and the curly braces :xml:`{}` syntax characters used in JavaScript and CSS.

 Currently, there is no clean way to solve this due to limitations of Fluid's parser.
-This would need a bigger rewrite, which is not yet feasible due to other more pressing issues.
+This would need a bigger rewrite, which is not yet feasible because of other more pressing issues.
 However, there are workarounds that might be applicable in your use case.

 f:format.json ViewHelper